jdyver/SE-Konvoy-Training/README.md

 ip-10-0-195-21.us-west-2.compute.internal    Ready    master   82m   v1.15.3
 ```

-Check that the `Jenkins` and the `ebs-dynamic-app` apps are still accessible.
+Check that the `ebs-dynamic-app` apps are still accessible.

 The `Redis` and the `http-echo` apps aren't running anymore as they haven't been deployed using a `deployment`.

 ## 12. Destroy a Konvoy cluster

+### ...
+Don't do this if we aren't finished : )

 When you run konvoy down, the command removes all of the AWS infrastructure resources create for the cluster, including any volumes that are backing PersistentVolumesClaims with a Delete ReclaimPolicy.